 When India attained independence, the value of the rupee was on par with the US dollar.
 However, due to a variety of reasons, the Indian rupee depreciated year after year, touching a record low of Rs68.85 to the US dollar.

 It was 28th Aug 2013; our home currency Rupee slumped to a record low near 69 to the dollar on growing worries that foreign investors will continue to sell out of a country that facing stiff economic challenges.

-As part of efforts to rescue the sinking rupee, the Reserve Bank of India (RBI) came off with "festival sale offer", in the form of abnormally high interest rates on foreign currency non-resident deposits (FCNR).
+As part of efforts to rescue the sinking rupee, the Reserve Bank of India (RBI) came off with a "festival sale offer", in the form of abnormally high interest rates on foreign currency non-resident deposits (FCNR).

 Don't be deterred by this ugly abbreviation – FCNR.
-It simply means Foreign Currency Non Resident.
+It simply means Foreign Currency Non-Resident.
 It's a savings account offered by banks to Indians living abroad and who deposit money in dollars.
 In this account, the depositor gets back the money as dollars.

 In the FCNR account, the rates given are comparable to what a non-resident Indian gets in any country.
-It moves with the US Fed rate or the LIBOR and the India country risk.
+It moves with the US Fed rate or the LIBOR and the Indian country risk.
 Indian banks pay 4% over LIBOR for FCNR dollars.

 For a similar arrangement in the market, i.e. to swap money into rupees and get back dollars after 3 years, one would be charged LIBOR plus 7%.
 RBI doing the same for LIBOR plus 3.5% is a steal for the banks.

 Has this helped our Forex reserves?

 Banks sell the dollars to the RBI for rupees (at 3.5% p.a.) and the dollars sit on the RBI balance sheet until the swap is unwound (a minimum of three years).

 This effectively gives the NRI a return of between 20-40% on his investment.
 For banks too, this is a win-win as their loan gets covered by the FCNR deposit and they get access to funds at a lower cost.
-Don't forget the real cause of global financial crisis is leverage.
+Don't forget the real cause of the global financial crisis is leverage.

-The Indonesian rupiah, Brazilian real, Turkish Lira and South African Rand were all decimated in August and all of them recovered in September as the Fed said "no tapering" and as the Syrian crisis subsided somewhat.
+The Indonesian rupiah, Brazilian real, Turkish Lira, and South African Rand were all decimated in August and all of them recovered in September as the Fed said "no tapering" and as the Syrian crisis subsided somewhat.
 We are probably giving more credit to the FCNR product than needed.

-In fact every time the country piles up a large current account deficit (CAD) and the rupee depreciates rapidly, the country begs for dollars from foreign institutional investors (FIIs) or foreign banks giving them huge sops like don't pay taxes if you are investing through Mauritius, no withholding tax or through this current FCNR scheme which benefits foreign banks hugely.
+Every time the country piles up a large current account deficit (CAD) and the rupee depreciates rapidly, the country begs for dollars from foreign institutional investors (FIIs) or foreign banks giving them huge sops like don't pay taxes if you are investing through Mauritius, no withholding tax or through this current FCNR scheme which benefits foreign banks hugely.

-There is a national cost involved in that RBI has to pay back the dollars in one, two or three years.
+There is a national cost involved in that RBI has to pay back the dollars in one, two, or three years.

 Because this is Sep-Nov 2016 – we will have to remove Rs.
 60,000 cr. from the system, which can contract liquidity.
 But importantly, that many dollars go out of RBI reserves can create yet another weak point for the currency.

 I accept there was a need to stop the run on the rupee, which was creating more macro problems.
-But a slower depreciation of the rupee is better way to strengthen the country's exports, lower competitive imports and give a boost to Indian industry all around.
+But a slower depreciation of the rupee is a better way to strengthen the country's exports, lower competitive imports, and give a boost to Indian industry all around.